 - Next you can begin to make the bladder, this is made by heating the rubber which is most commonly natural or synthetic so it is effectively forced into a mould in which it forms a balloon.
 Once the material cools down, it will begin to wrinkle.
 Once this happens the workers will remove the bladder and give it some partial inflation to smooth it out.

 - Now the ball can actually be assembled, the panels and the bladder are packed in a kit in preparation for the person that will stitch the ball; the panels are then stitched together by hand.

 - Once the cover is sewn, the bladder is inserted; at this point the ball is complete.
 Most commonly for assurance that the bladder was not punctured by a needle whilst being stitched, it is then inflated as a test.
 At this point it will probably be measured and weighed before it is deflated again in preparation for shipping.

 Interesting right.
-Let's checkout some of the nicely designed footballs here
+Checkout some of the nicely designed modern day footballs here